julehalim/COMP90042_2024/readme.md

 Final Model
 ----------

-Our final, best performing model is the bi-encoder model named Tue9am_Group6.ipynb.
+Our final, best performing model is the bi-encoder model for evidence retrieval and a sequential model for claim classification named Tue9am_Group6.ipynb.

 Transformer Model
 -----